My mission with this page is to keep you informed and help you get the clarification you need to lead a healthy gluten-free life.

 If your blood work comes back negative, this does not mean you do not have Celiac Disease, but it also doesn't mean that you do either.
 It can take years to get a positive diagnosis if Celiac Disease is your culprit.
 In some cases, Celiac shows up in the blood immediately.
 In other cases, it manifests later on in life and triggers from stress-related traumas and then surfaces and shows up in blood work.
 Patients can show symptoms of the disease even if the blood test is negative.
 It always depends on your body and what kind of stresses your body is going through and how sensitive to gluten you are.

 If you are experiencing symptoms that you cannot get diagnosed you could have a gluten-sensitivity.
 In this case, you would still try the Elimination Diet to see if your body feels better with the removal of gluten.
 An elimination diet can be anywhere from 4-6 weeks to see effective changes.
 During this time you would keep a food journal log and write down everything you eat and when you eat it, as well as any symptoms that occur during and after.

 In addition, many patients who are Celiac or gluten-intolerant have issues with dairy and lactose.
 If that is you, then remove the dairy for a certain amount of time or try just hard cheeses while removing all soft cheese and soft dairy.
 It is common for those with Celiac Disease to have a Lactose Intolerance.

 How is Celiac Disease treated?

 With the gluten-free diet.
-You MUST lead a gluten-free diet for life, just a tiny amount of gluten aprox.
-1/8 of a teaspoon is enough to trigger the disease and cause internal damage.
-That’s why excluding gluten is so important.
-There are some patients that do not respond enough on the gluten-free diet, and that may be because of other causes such as:
+You MUST lead a gluten-free diet for life, just a tiny amount of gluten approx. ⅛ of a teaspoon is enough to trigger the disease and cause internal damage.
+That's why excluding gluten is so important.
+There are some patients that do not respond enough to the gluten-free diet, and that may be because of other causes such as: